pasanchamikara/django-celery-eyk/README.rst

  Example Django project using Celery
 ==============================================================

+* For sqlite testing, we can implement migration through the docker file via adding another command. `python manage.py makemigrations` and `python manage.py migrate`

 Credits: Originally from https://github.com/celery/celery/tree/master/examples/django

 Modified the app file just to add a hello-world end point (/api-check/) for validation.